We commission and produce new plays, alongside the work of Shakespeare and his contemporaries.

-'By including writers and new plays as part of our work we keep it new and daring, just as Shakespeare's work was in his own time.'
+"By including writers and new plays we keep our work new and daring, just as Shakespeare's work was in his own time."

 Making new plays and working with writers